 This includes the land on which production is located as well as the resources contained within the land, such as metals, minerals, and oil.
 The environment – the air, sea, rivers, and forests – is also a scarce resource.

 This includes the value of human skill and physical effort that is available to an economy, and is more commonly referred to as labour.

 This includes all man-made assets which have been created to help produce goods and services, such as machinery and equipment.
 Capital also includes stocks of raw materials waiting to be used before they become goods and serves.
 The creation of capital is called investment.

 Enterprise is supplied by entrepreneurs, who have two crucial roles:

 Combining the other factors in such a way that goods and services can be produced in the most efficient way.

 Taking risks associated with the potential loss of assets or with making commercial losses.

 Types of production

 Production is undertaken by firms, also known as enterprises, or businesses.
-There are three stages of production, corresponding to three economic sectors:
+There are three main stages of production, corresponding to three economic sectors: